-Figure 47 Maintenance Window: Certificates Tab
+Figure 51 Maintenance Window: Certificates Tab

 - 3. To upload a certificate, click Upload New Certificate.
 The New Certificate window appears. - 4.
-Select the Certificate type-CA certificate and Server certificate from the drop-down list.
-The CA certificate is required to validate the client's certificate and the server certificate verifies the server's identity to the client. - 5.
-Select the certificate format from the Certificate format drop-down list. - 6.
-If you have selected Server certificate type, enter a passphrase in Passphrase and reconfirm.
-The default password is whatever. - Click Browse and select the appropriate certificate file, and click Upload Certificate.
+Browse and select the file to upload. - 5.
+Select any of the following types of certificate from the Certificate type drop-down list: - CA-CA certificates validate the client's certificate. - Auth Server-The authentication server certificate verifies the server's identity to the client. - Captive portal server-Captive portal server certificate verifies internal Captive portal server's identity to the client. - 6.
+Select the certificate format from the Certificate format drop-down list. - If you have selected Auth Server or Captive portal server type, enter a passphrase in Passphrase and reconfirm.
+The default password is whatever.
+If the certificate does not include a passphrase, there is no passphrase required. - 8.
+Click Browse and select the appropriate certificate file, and click Upload Certificate.
 The Certificate Successfully Installed message is displayed.